nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 Default: `False`

 A boolean that when set will only allow the job to run when the `dryrun` argument is set to `True`.
+The job input form is also modified to remove the `dryrun` checkbox as it is irrelevant for read-only jobs.
 Note that user input may still be optionally collected with read-only jobs via job variables, as described below.

 #### `soft_time_limit`